gwroth89/meteorite-ml-project/README.md

 `mass(g)` - Meteorite mass in grams

-`fall - Distinction on whether the meteorite was found already on Earth (found) or its trajectory and fall was tracked way before it reaches the Earth's atmosphere (fell).
+`fell` - Distinction on whether the meteorite was found already on Earth (found) or its trajectory and fall was tracked way before it reaches the Earth's atmosphere (fell).

 `year` - Year by which the metorite was discovered